Adapting Security Warnings to Counter Online Disinformation

-After each warning encounter, we used a survey to measure how informative and how harmful the participant found the warning.
-We developed these survey questions based on our laboratory findings and several small-scale pilot studies.
+After each treatment round, we presented a survey to measure whether the participant comprehended the warning or perceived a risk of harm.
+We developed the survey questions based on our laboratory results and small-scale pilot studies.

-\paragraph{Informativeness} We designed three survey questions to measure whether participants could identify the topic of the warning.
-In our laboratory study, participants who misunderstood a warning typically believed that the warning had to do with malware or another security threat.
-Therefore we asked participants in this study to report their belief that the warning described each of three possible topics: malware, information theft, and disinformation.
-The survey asked how strongly the participant agreed with each of these statements on a Likert scale from 1 (``Strongly disagree'') to 5 (``Strongly agree''):
+\paragraph{Informativeness} We designed three survey questions to measure whether participants comprehended the purpose of a warning.
+Recall that in our laboratory study, participants who misunderstood a warning typically believed the warning was related to malware or another security threat.
+We grounded our informativeness questions in this observation, asking participants to indicate whether the warning was about three topics: malware (incorrect), information theft (incorrect), and disinformation (correct).
+The survey presented the following statements to participants and asked about agreement on a 5-point Likert scale (``Strongly disagree'' to ``Strongly agree'').

 \begin{itemize} \item $info_1$: The warning said that this site is trying to install malware. \item $info_2$: The warning said that this site is trying to steal my information. \item $info_3$: The warning said that this site contains false or misleading information. \end{itemize}